skip to Main Content

 Supply Chain

 Supply chain issues across water (sea cargo) and land continue to improve, giving the construction industry cause to be optimistic into 2023.
-However, certain materials remain difficult to source and the long lead times put additional strain on the industry.
+However, certain construction materials remain difficult to source and the long lead times put additional strain on the industry.

 Materials